Court of Session: Nobile officium

 The jurisdiction of the Court of Session extends beyond statutory and common law powers, with the Court having an equitable and inherent jurisdiction called the nobile officium, unique among British courts.
-The nobile officium enables the court to provide a legal remedy where statute or the common law are silent, and prevent mistakes in procedure or practice that would lead to injustice.
+The nobile officium enables the court to provide a legal remedy where statute or the common law are silent, and to prevent mistakes in procedure or practice that would lead to injustice.
 The exercise of this power is limited by adherence to precedent, and when legislation or the common law do not already specify the relevant remedy.
 Thus, the court cannot set aside a statutory power, but can deal with situations where the law is silent, or where there is an omission in statute.
 Such an omission is sometimes termed a casus improvisus.

 The nobile officium was used to implement recognition of an order of the High Court of Justice of England and Wales for the placement of children in secure accommodation in Scotland, in the case of Cumbria County Council, Petitioners [2016] CSIH 92.
 An application was made to the Court of Session under the nobile officium by Cumbria County Council, Stockport Metropolitan Council, and Blackpool Borough Council on behalf of four children.
 There was insufficient accommodation in England to house the children, so the councils sought to place them in suitable Scottish accommodation.
 However, legislation was silent on the cross-border jurisdiction of such orders as made by the High Court of Justice.
 Nonetheless, equivalent orders made by a Scottish court were enforceable in England and Wales.
 Thus, the Court of Session found, using its inherent powers, that the orders could be applied as though they had been issued by the Court of Session itself.

 In September 2019 UK Prime Minister Boris Johnson said that he would "rather be dead in a ditch" than apply for an extension to Britain's application to leave the European Union (Brexit), due on 31 October, although the UK parliament had required him to do so under circumstances laid out in the Benn Act.
 Following this, an application was made to the Court of Session to require the Prime Minister to sign a letter requesting extension if no exit deal could be agreed in time.
 The applicants hoped that the unique power of nobile officium would enable the court to send the article 50 extension letter on Johnson's behalf, if he declined to do so.